 Vegan Cinnamon Rolls

-- Remove from heat, transfer to the bowl of a stand mixer and add sugar, melted butter, and active dried yeast.
+- Remove from heat, transfer to the bowl of a stand mixer and add sugar, melted vegan butter, and active dried yeast.
 Mix well to combine all the ingredients.

 - Add salt and sift in the flour into the bowl.